Charts / Trends

 How should it look?

-The goal is of course to fill up that chart completely!
+The more the merrier - goal is of course to fill up that chart completely!

 1.2.
 Deficit